ConduitNetwork/docs/provisioning/blueprints/blueprints.rst

 .. image:: /images/provisioning/templates_301_3.png

 ..
-IMPORTANT:: When Tiers are connected, the Instances in a Tier will import the evars from Instances in connected Tiers, and if |morpheus] is managing the Instance Firewalls, communication between the Instances will be facilitated based on the Instances port configurations.
+IMPORTANT:: When Tiers are connected, the Instances in a Tier will import the evars from Instances in connected Tiers, and if |conduit] is managing the Instance Firewalls, communication between the Instances will be facilitated based on the Instances port configurations.

 Provisioning
 ^^^^^^^^^^^^